chooseanother/SEP6-MSDB/README.md

 5. Run the project: `docker compose -f local.yml up`

 ## Migrations [^](#table-of-contents)
-If there are made changes to django models, it is important to create migrations and add them to VC
+If there are made changes to django models, it is important to create migrations and add them to VCS
 1. Navigate to the `SEP6-MSDB/msdb/` folder
 2. First make migrations: `docker compose -f local.yml run --rm django python manage.py makemigrations`
 3. Update the role of migration files.
 This is done so that they can be added to the git repository: `sudo chown -R $USER:$USER "path"/SEP6-MSDB/`